ropas/pytea/doc/how-to-implement-python-library.md

 # How to implement Python Library API and LibCalls

-Every path below comes with a prefix `packages/pytea` as a base path.
+Every path below comes with a prefix `packages/pytea`.

 ## Source structure